Capital One vs Fitness Bank

 Strengths

-• Fitness Bank offers a high APY of 5.00% with specific activity requirements.
+• Fitness Bank offers a higher APY of 4.85% for eligible accounts.

 Potential Drawbacks

-• Fitness Bank's App Store rating is low at 1.7 and Google Play rating is 0.0.
+• Fitness Bank has a low App Store rating of 1.7 and a Google Play rating of 0.0.

 Compare Capital One's vs Fitness Bank's Savings Accounts